KRON-TV: News operation

+KRON-TV's news logo, in use since 2024.

-As of 2024, KRON broadcasts 77 hours of local newscasts each week (with 14 hours each weekday, 6 1/2 hours on Saturdays, and 5 1/2 hours on Sundays); it has the highest newscast output of any television station in the San Francisco Bay Area.
-KRON was one of only three MyNetworkTV affiliates that aired and produced their own newscasts, alongside WPHL-TV in Philadelphia (though only a morning newscast, while its 10 p.m. newscast is produced by WPVI-TV) and WJMN-TV in Marquette, Michigan (which maintained a news department when it was a CBS affiliate), after the service's owned-and-operated station WWOR-TV in Secaucus, New Jersey (whose news department operated separately from Fox-owned sister station WNYW stemming from license requirements imposed by WWOR's 1983 license transfer from New York City to New Jersey), closed theirs in July 2013.
+As of 2024, KRON_TV broadcasts 80 1/2 hours of local newscasts each week (with 14 1/2 hours each weekday, 3 1/2 hours on Saturdays, and 4 1/2 hours on Sundays); it has the highest newscast output of any television station in the San Francisco Bay Area.
+KRON-TV was one of only three MyNetworkTV affiliates that aired and produced their own newscasts, alongside WPHL-TV in Philadelphia (though only a morning newscast, while its 10 p.m. newscast is produced by WPVI-TV) and WJMN-TV in Marquette, Michigan (which maintained a news department when it was a CBS affiliate), after the service's owned-and-operated station WWOR-TV in Secaucus, New Jersey (whose news department operated separately from Fox-owned sister station WNYW stemming from license requirements imposed by WWOR's 1983 license transfer from New York City to New Jersey), closed theirs in July 2013.

-KRON's news operations were handled by the Chronicle until it launched its own news department in September 1957.
+KRON-TV's news operations were handled by the Chronicle until it launched its own news department in September 1957.
 It operated from a studio inside the Chronicle building at Fifth & Mission streets (the station's news department was located 30 feet from the Chronicle city desk).
 Appropriately for a station once owned by the Chronicle, KRON-TV has long been a very news-intensive station. it produced six daily newscasts at the time, including the Shell-sponsored 6 p.m. newscast Shell News, with Tom Franklin reporting from the studio at the Chronicle and in filmed field reports.
 Franklin began the broadcast standing next to a map of the San Francisco Bay Area, with lights illuminated on the map next to the various cities that the newscast was to feature stories from.
 Franklin anchored most of the program from behind a desk that had a large Shell logo next to a "Tom Franklin" nameplate, with a Shell "X-100" oil can that sat atop the desk.
 Live segments were used for late bulletins from the Chronicle city desk or for local and regional stories not suitable for film treatment.
 Some of the stories covered by Shell News in 1957 included the end of the "pedestrian scramble" system at downtown San Francisco street intersections, the end of the San Francisco-Oakland Southern Pacific railroad passenger ferry and the final game of the San Francisco Seals baseball team (to be replaced by the San Francisco Giants in 1958).
 In the 1960s, KRON-TV had anchors Art Brown and Jerry Jensen (who later moved to KGO-TV), and Linda Richards, who wrote predicted temperatures backwards on sliding glass panels with maps drawn on them, for viewers to see the weather forecast.
 Ed Hart, and later Frank Dill, reported sports with a focus on only the area's professional teams.
-KRON's early morning news digests in the 1960s utilized sign language by Peter Wechsberg and Jane Norman.
+KRON-TV's early morning news digests in the 1960s utilized sign language by Peter Wechsberg and Jane Norman.